-- For R32 model, use pipes, flare nut and tools which is specified for R32 refrigerant.
+- Do not pierce or burn as the appliance is pressurized.
+Do not expose the appliance to heat, flame, sparks, or other sources or ignition.
+Else, it may explode and cause injury or death. - For R32 model, use pipes, flare nut and tools which is specified for R32 refrigerant.
 Using of existing (R22) piping, flare nut and tools may cause abnormally high pressure in the refrigerant cycle (piping), and possibly result in explosion and injury. - Thickness of copper pipes used R32 must be more than 0.8mm.
 Never use copper pipes thinner than 0.8mm. - Do not perform flare connection inside a building or dwelling or room, when joining the heat exchanger of indoor unit with interconnection piping.
 Refrigerant connection inside a building or dwelling or room must be made by brazing or welding.
 Joint connection of indoor unit by flaring method can only be made at outdoor or at outside of building or dwelling or room.
 Flare connection may cause gas leak and flammable atmosphere. - After completion of installation or service, confirm there is no leakage of refrigerant gas.
-It may generate toxic gas when the refrigerant contacts with fire. - Appliance and pipe-work shall be installed, operated and stored in a room with a floor area larger than $A{min} m^2$ .
-How to get $A{min} m^2$ : $A{min} = (M / (2.5 \times 0.22759 \times h_0))^2$ M is the refrigerant charge amount in appliance in kg. $h_0$ is the installation height of the appliance in m: 0.6 m for floor standing/1.8 m for wall mounted/1.0 m for window mounted/2.2 m for ceiling mounted (For these units recommend installation height 2.5 m.). - · Comply with national gas regulations. - Exposure of unit to water or other moisture before installation could result in electric shock.
-Do not store it in a wet basement or expose to rain or water.
+It may generate toxic gas when the refrigerant contacts with fire. - Appliance and pipe-work shall be installed, operated and stored in a room with a floor area large than $A{min} m^2$ How to get $A{min} m^2$: $A{min} = (M / (2.5 \times 0.22759 \times h_0))^2$ M is the refrigerant charge amount in appliance in kg. h_0 is the installation height of the appliance in m : 0.6 m for floor standing/1.8m for wall mounted/1.0 m for window mounted/2.2 m for ceiling mounted. - · Comply with national gas regulations.

-- After unpacking the unit, examine it carefully for possible damage. - Do not install the unit at place where leakage of flammable gas may occur.
-In case gas leaks and accumulates at surrounding of the unit, it may cause of fire. - Do not install in a place that can increase the vibration of the unit.
-Do not install in a place that can amplify the noise level of the unit or where noise and discharged air might disturb neighbors. - To avoid personal injury, be careful when handling parts with sharp edges. - Please read this installation manual carefully before installing the unit.
-It contains further important instructions for proper installation. - The manufacturer shall not assume any liability for the damage caused by not observing the description of this manual.
+- Exposure of unit to water or other moisture before installation may result in an electrical short.
+Do not store in a wet basement or expose to rain or water. - Do not install in a place that can increase the vibration of the unit.
+Do not install in a place that can amplify the noise level of the unit or where noise or discharged air might disturb neighbors. - To avoid personal injury, be careful when handling parts with sharp edges. - Perform the specified installation work to guard against an earthquake.
+If the air conditioner is not installed appropriately, accidents may occur due to the falling unit.